KoyoteScience/BanditoAPI/README.md

     map_model_index_to_trailing_list_index_to_count
         // list of lists mapping the model index from the probabilistic ensemble to the index of the trailing rows in map_feature_index_to_possible_value_to_trailing_list_of_input_and_output_data to the number of times that training row was added to that model in the probabilistic ensemble
 }
+    covariance_matrix
+        // covariance matrix of the input and output values moment_matrix
+        // moment matrix of the input and output values, that is, given Z = np.hstack([X, y]), the moment matrix is Z.T @ Z (in numpy notation) residual_sum_squares
+        // sum of squared residuals for the deterministic version of BayesianLinearRegression, which is always updated even when training on another model type
 ```